nova-collective/andromeda/src/app/api/auth/me/README.md

 ## Auth Me API

 Handler for `/api/auth/me`, located in `route.ts`.
-Returns the authenticated user's profile information.
-The route expects authentication middleware to attach user identity details to the request context before execution.
+Returns the authenticated user's profile information together with merged permissions.
+The route reads the bearer token directly from the `Authorization` header and does not depend on cookies or upstream context injection.

 ### Endpoint Overview